-Players or Coaches may not physically or verbally abuse any opponent, coach or game official.
+No one may physically or verbally abuse any opponent, coach or game official or spectator.

 Ball-carriers MUST make an effort to avoid defenders with an established position.

-- 5. Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball carrier when pulling flags.
-Offensive players may NOT initiate contact at the line of scrimmage with defenders. - 6.
-Fans must also adhere to good sportsmanship as well: - Fans should cheer on their players only, not harass officials or opposing team. - Comments must be clean and profanity free. - Compliment ALL players, not just one child or team. - 1.
-Fans are required to keep fields safe and kids friendly and adhere to league requirements for seating: - Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field in the end zone area. - Stay in the end zone area, not between fields. - Dispose of ALL trash in designated trash cans.
+Defenders must give free releases off the line of scrimmage to offensive players

+Defenders are not allowed to run through the ball carrier when pulling flags

+Offensive players may NOT initiate contact at the line of scrimmage with defenders.

+Fans must also adhere to good sportsmanship as well:

+- Fans are asked to sit across from their team's bench - Fans should cheer on their players only, not harass officials or opposing team. - Comments must be clean and profanity free. - Compliment ALL players, not just one child or team.

+Fans are required to keep fields safe and kid friendly and adhere to league requirements for seating:

+- Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field between the 5 yard lines. - Stay between the 5 yard lines - Dispose of ALL trash in designated trash cans.

-1. Unsportsmanlike conduct penalties:
+Unsportsmanlike conduct penalties:

-- Defensive penalty +10 yards from the dead ball spot and an automatic first down Offensive penalty -10 yards from the dead ball spot and a loss of down - Two (2) unsportsmanlike penalties on any player or coach in a game result in a disqualification and may lead to additional discipline.
+- Defensive penalty +10 yards from the dead ball spot and an automatic first down - Offensive penalty -10 yards from the dead ball spot and a loss of do] - Two (2) unsportsmanlike penalties on any player or coach in a game result in a disqualification and may lead to additional discipline.